Sprague High School: Concert Band

-Marching band accolades
+Marching band

 The first two months of each school year is marching band season.
-To start the season off, two weeks in August are devoted to marching band camp.
+To start the season off, two weeks in August are spent on marching band camp.
 Members of Sprague Band assemble with the Color Guard practice drills, straighten lines and create a show for competition with other high school marching bands within Oregon, Washington, California, and Idaho.
 Most are members of the Northwest Association of Performing Artists.